eda-ricercatore/admin-notes/skill-set/semi-technical-roles/ui-ux-design-n-research.md

 	- Some awareness of the technology which will serve your designs and implementations, such as apache/nginx, Flask/django, PostgreSQL/MySQL, git, websockets, etc.
 	- Bootstrap, bulma, etc.
 + skill set:
+	- Understand product specifications and user psychology
+	- Conduct concept and usability testing and gather feedback
+	- Create personas through user research and data
+	- Define the right interaction model and evaluate its success
+	- Develop wireframes and prototypes around customer needs
+	- Find creative ways to solve UX problems (e.g. usability, findability)
+	- Work with UI designers to implement attractive designs
+	- Communicate design ideas and prototypes to developers
+	- Keep abreast of competitor products and industry trends
+	- Proven experience as a UX Designer or similar roles
+	- Strong portfolio of design projects
+	- Background in project management and research
+	- Familiarity with interaction design and information architecture
+	- Proficient in design software (e.g. UXPin, Balsamiq)
+	- Knowledge of HTML/CSS; JavaScript is a plus
+	- Problem-solving aptitude
+	- Analytical mind with a business acumen
+	- Excellent communication skills
+	- BSc in Design, Computer Science, Engineering or a related field
++ skill set:
 	- Distinguished Engineer-  Cloud Architect (Remote)
 	- Be part of our journey as we transform our security product offerings to be Cloud Native Solutions.
 This includes every product with our product portfolio; SEIM, UBA and SOAR.
 All these offerings are tied together with our reinvented security operations product, Splunk® Mission Control  This enables enterprises to say goodbye to “swivel chair security.
 Mission Control is a unified cloud-based platform that brings together security data, analytics and operations under one common work surface where security teams can holistically detect, manage, investigate, hunt, contain and remediate threats — all from one place — resulting in faster, more efficient and more effective security operations.
 	- We are looking for creative problem solvers with a passion for scalable cloud-native distributed systems.
 As a member of the Security engineering leadership team you will be responsible for helping the various product teams with their journey to the Cloud.